usnistgov/mosaic-examples/README.rst

 MOSAIC Examples
 =================================

-A collection of iPython notebook that highlight MOSAIC functionality
+A collection of iPython notebooks that highlight MOSAIC functionality